SeanFromIT/studentloanbilltracker/USCongress.md

 Status: 2/16/2017 - Referred to House Committee on Education and the Workforce and simultaneously Financial Services and Ways and Means.

+**<a id="hr795" target="_blank" href="https://www.popvox.com/us/federal/bills/115/hr795">H.R.
+795 (Employer Participation in Student Loan Assistance Act)</a>** -
+House version of [S. 796](#s796).
+Formerly H.R.
+3861 in the 114th Congress where it died in the House Committee on Ways and Means.

+Status: 2/1/2017 - Referred to House Committee on Ways and Means.

+**<a id="hr615" target="_blank" href="https://www.popvox.com/us/federal/bills/115/hr615">H.R.
+615 (Student Loan Repayment Act of 2017)</a>** -
+Provides a tax credits to employers who hire degreed individuals with over $10,000 in student loan debt, including for the setup and administration of matching student loan payment programs.
+The credit does not apply to the match payments themselves.

+Status: 1/23/2017 - Referred to House Committee on Ways and Means.

 **<a id="hr3451" target="_blank" href="https://www.popvox.com/bills/us/114/hr3451">H.R.
 3451 (Student Loan Bankruptcy Parity Act of 2015)</a>** -
 Similar to <a href="#hr449">H.R.
 449</a>, a one pager to return Chapter 11 bankruptcy protections to student loans.

-Status: 9/28/2015 - Referred to House Committee on Regulatory Reform, Commercial And Antitrust Law.
+Status: 9/28/2015 - Stuck in House Committee on Regulatory Reform, Commercial And Antitrust Law.

 **<a id="hr2590" target="_blank" href="https://www.popvox.com/bills/us/114/hr2590">H.R.
 2590 (Young Farmer Success Act of 2015)</a>** -
 Adds farming to the list of professions covered by the Public Service Loan Forgiveness Program.

-Status: 11/16/2015 - Referred to House Committee on Education and the Workforce's Subcommittee on Higher Education and Workforce Training.
+Status: 11/16/2015 - Stuck in House Committee on Education and the Workforce's Subcommittee on Higher Education and Workforce Training.

 **<a id="hr4102" target="_blank" href="https://www.popvox.com/bills/us/114/hr4102">H.R.
 4102 (Student Loan Relief Act of 2015)</a>** -
 Would allow private banks to get back into the public guaranteed student loan business (outlawed since 2010) under the guise of student loan refinancing.

-Status: 11/19/2015 - Referred to House Committee on Ways and Means.
+Status: 11/19/2015 - Stuck in House Committee on Ways and Means.

 **<a id="hr2962" target="_blank" href="https://popvox.com/bills/us/114/hr2962">H.R.
 2962 (America's College Promise Act of 2015)</a>** -
 Baldwin's answer to Obama's call to make community college tuition-free.
 For every $1 a state spends, the Federal government would chip in $3.

-Status: 11/19/2015 - Referred to House Committee on Ways and Means.
+Status: 11/19/2015 - Stuck in House Committee on Ways and Means.

 **<a id="hr2029" target="_blank" href="https://popvox.com/bills/us/114/hr2029">H.R.
 2029 (Consolidated Appropriations Act, 2016)</a>** -